-Apart from the adoption of EHRs, both hospital and physician offices face an increasing need to share information in a seamless and timely manner.
+Apart from the adoption of EHRs, clinical entities as well as patients, family caregivers, and others that interact with hospitals and providers face an increasing need to share information in a seamless and timely manner.
 Market and policy drivers include imperatives to share information across the continuum of care in support of improving coordination and reducing readmissions.
-The sharing of information is not limited to these two entities, but also include other diverse medical settings including specialty hospitals, skilled nursing facilities, post-acute care providers and mental and behavioral health providers, among others.
-There are also demands to share information with individuals and their family members or other caregivers to further engage them in their health and care decision.
-Furthermore, the implementation of the Medicare Access and CHIP Reauthorization Act (MACRA) in 2017 put an emphasis on value-based purchasing of health care, which increases the burden on providers to report on the quality of care provided to patients [2].
-This is dependent on the ability of EHRs and other hospital electronic systems to exchange needed data to allow providers to gain a complete profile of the patient they are treating, in addition to having all of the data needed to fully populate quality measures required under the MACRA legislation [2].
-The literature review found a number of articles that addressed the impact of interoperability on public and population health, care coordination, patient engagement, and innovation [3].
+The sharing of information is not limited to these two goals, but also includes other diverse medical settings including specialty hospitals, skilled nursing facilities, post-acute care providers, and mental and behavioral health providers.
+There are also demands to share information with individuals and their family members or caregivers to further engage them in their healthcare decisions.
+Furthermore, the implementation of the Medicare Access and CHIP Reauthorization Act (MACRA) in 2017 emphasized the value-based purchasing of health care, which increases the burden on providers to report on the quality of care provided to patients.2 This reporting depends on the ability of EHRs and other hospital electronic systems to exchange needed data.
+The availability of this data enables providers to gain a complete profile of the patient they are treating, in addition to having all the data needed to fully populate quality measures required under the MACRA legislation.2

+The literature review found articles that addressed the impact of interoperability on public and population health, care coordination, patient engagement, and innovation.3